Our board is guided by recommendations from three committees:

 For further information, read about our complaints process.
 A copy of the terms of reference of the committee is available on request.

-Catherine is the Executive director of fundraising and partnership at Comic Relief.
-She previously held senior positions at Unicef and RSPCA.
+Catherine is the Director of Income Generation at Cats Protection.
+She previously held senior positions at Unicef, RSPCA and Comic Relief.

 Andrew Nebel, independent member